This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 4. Visit Antiparos Cave

-Unfortunately, the cave has been quite damaged throughout the centuries as it has often been used as a shelter or even a place of worship.
-Many stalactites and stalagmites have been broken or removed altogether while others bear scratches or even writings on their surface.
+Unfortunately, the cave has been damaged over the centuries, as it has often been used as a shelter or even a place of worship.

 This photo was shot inside Antiparos Cave.
 There are stalagmites and stalactites around a metal staircase.
 The cave is dimly lit.